Medical Policy: 02.01.45

-GINA is an international network of organizations and professional with expertise in asthma.
-The group has been updating a report entitled Global Strategy for Asthma Management and Prevention annually since 2002, the most recent update was issued in 2014.
+GINA is an international network of organizations and professionals with expertise in asthma.
+The group has been updating a report entitled Global Strategy for Asthma Management and Prevention annually since 2002, the most recent update was issued in 2016.
 GINA recommends stepped care for the treatment of asthma.
 Step 1 consists of reliever inhaler use on an as needed basis.
 Step 2 involves low dose controller medication plus as needed reliever medication.
 Step 3 includes one or two controllers plus as needed reliever medication.
 Step 4 is two or more controllers plus as needed reliever medication.
 Step 5 involves higher level of care and/or add-on treatment.
 According to the GINA document, options for add-on treatment include bronchial thermoplasty for some adults with severe asthma (Evidence B).
-The document notes that evidence on bronchial thermoplasty is limited and the long term effects are not known.
+The document notes that evidence on bronchial thermoplasty is limited and in selected patients.
+The long term effects compared with control patients including lung function are not known.

 As of March 2014, ACCP does not address bronchial thermoplasty in any of their national guidelines.
 In May 2014, ACCP posted a position statement on Coverage and Payment for Bronchial Thermoplasty for Severe Persistent Asthma.
 The document states in part,

-In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx, Inc. Sunnyvale, CA, now part of Boston Scientific Corp.) was approved by the FDA through the premarket approval (PMA) process for the use in adults with severe and persistent asthma whose symptoms are not adequately controlled with inhaled corticosteroids and long acting beta agonists.
+In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx, Inc. Sunnyvale, CA, now part of Boston Scientific Corp.) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval (PMA) process for the use in adults with severe and persistent asthma whose symptoms are not adequately controlled with inhaled corticosteroids and long acting beta agonists.
 The labeling also lists the following contraindications:

 Patients with the following conditions should not be treated: